webgptorg/promptbook/DICTIONARY.md

 ## 📚 Dictoniary

+The following glossary is used to clarify certain concepts:

 ### General LLM / AI terms

-_Note: Following is not complete dictionary, more list of general AI / LLM terms that has connection with Promptbook_

 -   **Prompt drift** is a phenomenon where the AI model starts to generate outputs that are not aligned with the original prompt.
 This can happen due to the model's training data, the prompt's wording, or the model's architecture.
 -   **Pipeline, workflow or chain** is a sequence of tasks that are executed in a specific order.
 In the context of AI, a pipeline can refer to a sequence of AI models that are used to process data.